-Informer’s platform combines automated asset discovery with continuous monitoring of your changing environment for comprehensive external attack surface management.
-Instant notification about risky changes or new vulnerabilities combined with automated retesting lets you rapidly take action and validate fixes before malicious outsiders find a way in.
+Informer’s external attack surface management platform combines automated asset discovery with continuous monitoring of your changing environment for comprehensive external attack surface management.
+Instant notification about risky changes or new vulnerabilities combined with automated retesting lets security teams rapidly take action and validate fixes before malicious outsiders find a way in.

 Frequently Asked Questions

 Attack surface monitoring is crucial because it allows organizations to stay vigilant and aware of their potential attack vectors.
 By actively monitoring their digital footprint, organizations can quickly identify and address emerging vulnerabilities, unauthorized access attempts, and other security incidents, reducing the risk of successful cyber attacks.

 Attack surface monitoring involves the use of various tools, technologies, and techniques to gather information about an organization’s online presence.
 It includes activities such as continuous scanning of networks and systems, monitoring of web applications and APIs for potential vulnerabilities, tracking of domain names and associated DNS records, monitoring social media platforms and public forums for mentions or discussions related to the organization, and analyzing data leaks and breach reports for any exposed information.

 Who should perform attack surface monitoring?

 Attack surface monitoring is typically performed by cybersecurity teams or dedicated security professionals within an organization.
 They possess the necessary expertise and tools to monitor and analyze the organization’s digital footprint effectively.

 Yes, attack surface monitoring can be automated to a large extent using a specialized attack surface management platform and tools.
 Automated solutions can continuously scan and analyze the attack surface, providing real-time alerts and reports on potential vulnerabilities, misconfigurations, or unauthorized access attempts.